faaabio1618/filippi.dev/tutorials/clippify/index.markdown

 ## Remix

-We will create a new file `app/routes/ai.jsx` which will define a straightforward `GET` endpoint, returning a message.
+We create a new file `app/routes/ai.jsx` which define a straightforward `GET` endpoint, returning a message.
 For the purpose of this tutorial (and to save time), we will not implement a request handler for the entire cart and customer.
 Instead, we will focus on the specific parameters we need for the current task.